OpenEvalProject/evals/manuscripts/elife-84756/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/84756/elife-84756-fig2-v2.jpg)

-**Figure 2.:** a) N51I, C59R, S108N, and I164L in P. falciparum dihydrofolate reductase (PfDHFR), and (b) N50I, S58R, S117N, and I173L in P. vivax DHFR (PvDHFR).All frequencies have been multiplied by a factor of 10 to enable clear identification of those mutations occurring in one isolate only.
+**Figure 2.:** All frequencies have been multiplied by a factor of 10 to enable clear identification of those mutations occurring in one isolate only.
 The frequencies are also given as the percentage of the total number of isolates, which for PfDHFR is 6762 and PvDHFR is 847.

 Triple mutation C59R,S108N,I164L was found in 101/6762 isolates, suggesting that the second most likely pathway to the quadruple from our simulations and experimental data, S108N/C59R/I164L/N51I, is a possible alternative trajectory to the quadruple mutation.
 Double mutation N51I,S108N was the second most frequent double mutation in the isolate data (198/6762 isolates), allowing for another alternative pathway S108N/N51I/C59R/I164L.
 This agrees with the third most likely pathway presented by Lozovsky et al., 2009, however this pathway was unlikely in our simulations.